lallaria/MultiworldGG/README.md

 * Zillion
 * Zork: Grand Inquisitor

+Note that some worlds mentioned here have been removed from the webhost of MultiworldGG on request of the creator of the respective APWorld.

 For setup and instructions check out our [tutorials page](https://multiworld.gg/tutorial/).
 Downloads can be found at [Releases](https://github.com/MultiworldGG/MultiworldGG/releases), including compiled windows binaries.